 It Wouldn’t Work Without Those Working Drives

 There are a wide variety of breeds that are trained for the job, but, if you have seen one out on the slopes, chances are, it is a dog with a strong work and play drive, lots of energy, and a desire to use their nose.
+Did you know there are certain breed traits that can be explained by genetics?
 Typically, it is the hunting, retrieving, and herding breeds that excel.

 Heather Dent is a Supervising Ski Patroller and runs the Kirkword Rescue Avalanche Dog Foundation (KRAD) K9 training program.
 Currently, KRAD has two dogs in training and four validated dogs, including seven-year-old MoMo, Dent’s Australian Cattle Dog.
 MoMo has been with Dent since she was an eight-week-old puppy, and is her fourth dog from a specific bloodline.
 At around seven months old she entered the K9 training program and has been working closely with Dent ever since.
 MoMo loves her work and is happy as long as she is spending her working days alongside Dent.
 “The Australian Cattle Dogs are designed to push livestock across Australia for days, so they are pretty tough,” says Dent.
 “MoMo’s work drive is very high and she just lives to work”.

 There are other practicalities to consider when selecting a dog for the program.
 My dog Annie, for example, with her propensity towards turning into a giant snowball in deep snow drifts and needing an insulating coat to keep the cold out, wouldn’t be a good candidate!